 Code H. Undistributed capital gains credit.
-Code H represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-Report these taxes on line 12a of Schedule 3 (Form 1040).
+Code H represents taxes paid on undistributed capital gains by a RIC or REIT.
+Report these taxes on Schedule 3 (Form 1040), line 13a.

 Code I. Biofuel producer credit.
-Report this amount on line 3 of Form 6478, Biofuel Producer Credit, or line 4c of Form 3800, Part III (see TIP, earlier).
+Report this amount on Form 6478, Biofuel Producer Credit, line 3, or Form 3800, Part III (see TIP, earlier), line 4c.

 Code J. Work opportunity credit.
-Report this amount on line 3 of Form 5884, Work Opportunity Credit, or line 4b of Form 3800, Part III (see TIP, earlier).
+Report this amount on Form 5884, Work Opportunity Credit, line 3, or Form 3800, Part III (see TIP, earlier), line 4b.

 Code K. Disabled access credit.
-Report this amount on line 7 of Form 8826, Disabled Access Credit, or line 1e of Form 3800, Part III (see TIP, earlier).
+Report this amount on Form 8826, Disabled Access Credit, line 7, or Form 3800, Part III (see TIP, earlier), line 1e.

 Code L. Empowerment zone employment credit.
-Report this amount on line 3 of Form 8844, Empowerment Zone Employment Credit, or line 3 of Form 3800, Part III (see TIP, earlier).
+Report this amount on Form 8844, Empowerment Zone Employment Credit, line 3, or Form 3800, Part III (see TIP, earlier), line 3.

 Code M. Credit for increasing research activities.
-Report this amount on line 37 of Form 6765, Credit for Increasing Research Activities, or in Part III of Form 3800 (see TIP, earlier) as follows.
+Report this amount on Form 6765, Credit for Increasing Research Activities, line 37; or on Form 3800, Part III (see TIP, earlier) as follows.

-• The partnership will provide information necessary to determine if it is an eligible small business under section 38(c)(5)(A).
+- The partnership will provide information necessary to determine if it is an eligible small business under section 38(c)(5)(A).
 If you and the partnership are eligible small businesses, report the credit on line 4i.
-For more information, see the Instructions for Form 3800.

-All others, report the credit on line 1c.
+For more information, see the Instructions for Form 3800. - All others, report the credit on line 1c.

 Code N. Credit for employer social security and Medicare taxes.
-Report this amount on line 5 of Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips, or line 4f of Form 3800, Part III (see TIP, earlier).
+Report this amount on Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips, line 5; or Form 3800, Part III, line 4f (see TIP, earlier).

 Code O. Backup withholding.
 This is your share of the credit for backup withholding on dividends, interest income, and other types of income.
-Include this amount in the total you enter on line 25 of Form 1040 or 1040-SR and attach a copy of the Schedule K-1 to your tax return.
+Include this amount in the total you enter on Form 1040 or 1040-SR, line 25c, and attach a copy of the Schedule K-1 to your tax return.
 Instead of attaching a copy of the Schedule K-1 to the tax return, you can include a statement with the return that provides the partnership's name, address, EIN, and backup withholding amount.